tehmachine/dotfiles/README.md

 # Dotfiles - [tehmachine](https://github.com/tehmachine/dotfiles)

 This repo serves mainly as a backup for my dotfiles but feel free to reference it for your own endeavors and/or make suggestions.
 This dir sits in `~/bin` with appropriate symlinks in `~`.
-Note I am using Linux and some aliases may need to be adapted to your OS.
+Note I am using Linux (Debian 9) and some aliases may need to be adapted to your OS.

 ## Tmux + Vim